DavisBurton/17LandsCardRank/README.md

 # 17LandsCardRank

-Unofficial user script that adds a rank column to the 17lands card data page.
+Unofficial user script that prepends numeric rank to card names on the [17lands card data page](https://www.17lands.com/card_data).
 Not affiliated with 17lands in any way.

 ## Requirements